tech41-de/JuceAndSwift/README.md

 The Juce project is based on the standard Juce Audio Application template for standalone Juce applications.

 I tested this on a MacOS, you can simply add another exporter for iOS in the Projucer.
-On iOS.
 On iOS you use UIHostingController.

 SwiftUI View is only available on MacOS and iOS.